Here’s how you can help when your little one comes down with a cold, with advice from Tesco Pharmacy

 1. Make sure you check your little one’s temperature regularly

-The best way to take your child’s temperature is using a digital thermometer under her armpit, according to NHS guidelines.
+The best way to take your child’s temperature is using a digital thermometer under their armpit, according to NHS guidelines.
 If they have a temperature of more than 37.5°C, they have a fever, which can be a sign they’re fighting an infection.
 Esra recommends treating a fever with Calpol or Nurofen: Calpol Infant Suspension can be used with babies over two months, and Nurofen for Children is suitable for those over three months.

 When to see a doctor: Temperatures can spike suddenly in little ones, so do check regularly.
-“If the child is under three months and has a temperature higher than 38°C – not as the result of a vaccination – we would recommend she see a doctor,” says Esra.
+“If the child is under three months and has a temperature higher than 38°C – not as the result of a vaccination – we would recommend you see a doctor,” says Esra.
 “For children over three months with a fever of 39°C or more that doesn’t respond to Calpol or Nurofen, you’ll also need to take them to see the doctor.”